davatorium/rofi/doc/rofi-theme.5.markdown

     Indicate how elements are stacked.
 Horizontal implements the dmenu style.
 * **reverse**:         boolean
     Reverse the ordering (top down to bottom up).
+* **flow**:           orientation
+    The order the elements are layed out.
+Vertical is the original 'column' view.
 * **fixed-columns**:    boolean
     Do not reduce the number of columns shown when number of visible elements is not enough to fill them all.